mehampson/grad-assignment/index.md

 your data will be fit for the uses it's intended for.

 Let's say you're tracking students and want to record their first, middle, and last names.
-Middle names are usually optional, but you might want to insist that every student has the other fields recorded.
+What are your requirements?
+Middle names are nice to have but it's not safe to assume everyone has one; and it's fair to say you can't easily do without your students' first and last names.
 Using the ```required``` validator tells Mongoose to enforce these rules:

 ~~~
 const studentSchema = mongoose.Schema({